ishswar/katacoda-scenarios/cka-ha-control-planes/step1.md

 ## Configure NGINX to load balance among two master nodes

-In this scenario we are going to install NGINX on same server as first master server `controlplane` Ideally as seen below you will have NGINX on it's on server and 3 kubernetes masters but in this scenario we will have only two masters and NGINX running on same server as one of master.
+In this scenario we are going to install NGINX on same server as first master server `controlplane`.
+Ideally as seen below you will have NGINX on it's on server and 3 kubernetes masters; but in this scenario we will have only two masters and NGINX running on same server as one of master.

 ![NGINX Senario](./assets/Kubernetes-NG-Katacoda.png)